neutron-org/neutron-dao/contracts/tokenomics/distribution/README.md

 ## Distribution Contract

 The Distribution Contract is owned by DAO and is present in Genesis.
-The Distribution Schedule contract is responsible of the second step of token distribution where tokens sent to this contract are distributed between `share holders`, where `share holders` are a configurable set of addresses with number of shares.
+The Distribution Schedule contract is responsible for the second step of token distribution where tokens sent to this contract are distributed between `share holders`, where `share holders` are a configurable set of addresses with a number of shares.

 The contract allows share holders to withdraw collected tokens.
 The contract can be configured only by DAO.